SEAT Ibiza 2021 review – a match for the Ford Fiesta?

 Price and rivals

-The Ibiza sits in a rather competitive sector, with the new Ford Fiesta, Citroen C3 and Mazda 2 all competing with the model - the Mazda’s a little more fun to drive, if not so overtly sporting.
-SEAT also lists the Peugeot 208, Renault Clio, Skoda Fabia, Toyota Yaris, Vauxhall Corsa and aforementioned Polo as being close rivals.
+The Ibiza sits in a rather competitive sector, with the Ford Fiesta, new Hyundai i20 and excellent Peugeot 208 all competing with the model.
+SEAT also lists the Renault Clio, Skoda Fabia, Toyota Yaris, Vauxhall Corsa and aforementioned Polo as being its closest rivals.